[Home]

 Douglas Bryant kindly donated photographs of his grandfather's casualty tag from the Great War and was sad to see that pressure of space had elbowed it off the "Picture of the Week" page!
 So here it is again.
 Note that it represents a "Blighty" wound, as the transfer is from the 8th Stationary Hospital, Wimereux to the hospital ship "St Patrick".

-Below that is a rarity from our WW2 archive; a penicillin tag from the front in Italy.
+Below that is a rarity from the WW2 archive; a penicillin tag from the front in Italy.
 Penicillin had been introduced only weeks before this patient received his - and survived the serious infection.

 [Back to top] [Home]